Chartered College of Teaching governance

 Kat is an Executive Director of School Improvement at a Multi Academy Trust in the West Midlands.
 In previous roles, Kat led a Teaching School Hub overseeing the professional development of over 200 schools, and a senior leader in a Single Academy Trust.
 Kat holds a Master’s in Expert Teaching, NPQEL and is a Fellow of the Chartered College of Teaching.
 She has published work on the topics of curriculum development, teacher workload and system- level change management and implementation in education.

-Meena Kumani Wood FCCT
+Meena Kumari Wood FCCT

 Wedyan Dannan MCCT

-Wedyan is her year 10 of teaching KS3 – 5 Sciences, she has worked in a number of schools as a sciences teacher and has held various middle leadership positions.
-Currently she is employed by Birchwood Community High School in Warrington, Cheshire as the head of the Sciences Faculty.
+Wedyan is in her tenth year of teaching KS3 – 5 Sciences, she has worked in a number of schools as a sciences teacher and has held various middle leadership positions.
+Currently, she is employed by Birchwood Community High School in Warrington, Cheshire as the head of the Sciences Faculty.
 Wedyan is a sciences subject mentor; she enjoys supporting teachers to thrive and release their full potential.
 She is also a keen learner herself and is currently studying for a doctorate in education at the University of Chester.

 Alexandra Dean FCCT, CTeach (Leadership)